 A few months ago, I was asked to be the lead person for an allergy friendly refreshment table at our school’s 5th grade promotion.
-While it would have been much better for all the food to be 100% safe and inclusive, I appreciate the option to get involved and create a spread of nut-safe foods.
-After a few emails back and forth, the other moms and I agreed that I would take care of the high-risk food items such as bagels, doughnut holes, muffins, and cinnamon rolls and write up some specific suggestions on how to limit cross contact while preparing and serving the other foods, such as cut fruit and drinks.
-I made plans to go to Krispy Kreme the day before to purchase donut holes, easy!
-I found out that Western Bagels are made in a nut free facility and are delicious and free of preservatives, bonus!
-I can’t make mini-cinnamon rolls but I was thinking of making individual sized monkey pull apart breads from canned biscuits, fortunately for me Costco discontinued that product so cinnamon rolls were off my plate (or cupcake pan!), yay!
-All that was left was figuring out how to make some muffins, just like the ones from Costco….
+While it would have been much better for all the food to be 100% safe and inclusive, I appreciate the opportunity to create a nut-free spread of foods.
+I would shop for nut free versions of bagels and donut holes, make some muffins, and write up some specific suggestions on how to limit cross contact while preparing and serving the other foods, such as cut fruit and drinks.

-I looked to Kelly Rudnicki’s The Food Allergy Mama’s Baking Book (affiliate link) and Colleen Patrick-Goudreau’s The Joy of Vegan Baking (affiliate link to revised and updated edition) for egg-free blueberry muffin recipe inspiration.
+I decided to make these blueberry lemon muffins, they’re nut-free and egg-free.
+I looked at Kelly Rudnicki’s The Food Allergy Mama’s Baking Book (affiliate) and Colleen Patrick-Goudreau’s The Joy of Vegan Baking (affiliate link) for an egg-free nut-free blueberry lemon muffin recipe inspiration.
 I made a few adjustments to the recipes and ended up with the recipe below.

 Tip #1 Ever have blueberries sink to the bottom of your muffin or become a big wet blueberry mess?
 Coat them with a little cornstarch!